 If you are finding our guide interesting and would like to learn more about how the Powered Now app can help you to run your business, please just get in touch.
 We offer a free one to one demonstration of our software with a UK business expert.
 Sessions are usually 20 - 30 minutes with plenty of time for questions.

 Can you take a national company to the Small Claims Court?

 The short answer is yes.
 As long as the conditions above apply, it doesn’t matter how large the business is that owes you money.
-Cases that actually make it into a court hearing are expected to take 2 hours or less.

 Is £500 worth going after someone in small claims for?